Bounds on treewidth via excluding disjoint unions of cycles

 If~$H$ is the disjoint union of two cycles, then

 \end{theorem}

 With the trivial upper bound of ${r\leq \frac{1}{3}|V(H)|}$, \cref{fewcycles} implies that $f(H)$ is $O(|V(H)|^2\log |V(H)|)$ for general unions of cycles $H$.
-We improve this bound to \(O(|V(H)|\log^2 |V(H)|)\); this is a consequence of the following more fine-grained bound that takes into account not only the number $r$ of cycles whose union make up the graph $H$ but also an upper bound $\ell$ on the length of these cycles.
+An improvement to $f(H)=O(|V(H)|^2)$ can be obtained from the aforementioned result of \cite{longCycles2017} by taking $r=\ell=|V(H)|$.
+In this paper, we further improve this bound to $O(|V(H)|\log^2 |V(H)|)$; this is a consequence of the following more fine-grained bound that takes into account not only the number $r$ of cycles whose union make up the graph $H$ but also an upper bound $\ell$ on the length of these cycles.

 \begin{theorem} There is an absolute constant $c$ such that if $H$ is the disjoint union of $r$ cycles of length at most $\ell$, then

 \end{theorem}

 Note that $\ell$ can be dependent on $|V(H)|$.
 If $H$ is a disjoint union of cycles of the same length, then $r=\frac{|V(H)|}{\ell}$ and \cref{maintheorem} give \(f(H) \leq c|V(H)|\log (r+1) +c|V(H)| \log r \cdot \frac{\log\ell}{\ell} = O(|V(H)| \log r)\).
 When $\ell=O(1)$, \cref{maintheorem} recovers the bound $O(|V(H)|\log|V(H)|)$ stated above.